andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/Microsoft Excel - Power Query /README.md

 ```

 ### Summary of Updated Data
++ Total columns have increased to 21, reflecting additional data transformations.
++ The dataset now contains 5,251,702 rows, indicating the inclusion of new records.
++ Remaining null/blank values amount to 3,109,229 after data updates.

 #### Data Transformation and Cleaning
 + Combined 12 CSV files into one using Power Query.